aglines/run-python-vlc/README.md

 # Monitor measurements are specific to each setup.
 To find these:
 - Run the screenfinder code found at https://www.pysimplegui.org/en/latest/cookbook/#recipe-positioning-windows-on-a-multi-monitor-setup-tkinter-version-of-pysimplegui-only
-- Once found, update the list of tuples, locations[], in the first section
+- Once found, update the list of tuples, locations[], in the first section.
+(Code here is optimized for the primary monitor on the right.)

 ## done: